shabeer-syed/acesinehrs/_pages/starterguide.md

  * For GP records, we define indicators by combining information recorded in Read codes, prescriptions, referral fields and validated self-report measures (continuous variables needing re-coding) routinely administered by GPs or nurses (e.g. alcohol use).
  * For hospital and death registration records, we define indicators by combining codes from the International Classification of Diseases 9th/10th edition (ICD-9/10), the Classification of Interventions and Procedures (OPCS-4) and HES-APC discharge/admission fields.

 **Time restrictions:** The validated ACE indicators are time sensitive and applies any time between 2 years before birth and 10 years after birth.
 However, most child maltreatment and high-risk presentations of child maltreatment are limited to 2 years before to 3, or 5 years after birth.
-Acertaining correct time periods in relation children's birthdate is essential.
+Ascertaining correct time periods in relation children's birthdate is essential.
 {: .notice--danger}

 ## Applying algorithms using the code lists built-in helper functions
 Here, we list steps to apply rule-based algorithms and obtain valid indicators:

 * **1. Merge code lists.** Merge the new combined "ACE specific data file" with your relevant code list. *Note: In the above R script example, the code list is already automatically merged with the new combined "ACE specific data file"*.
-* *Keep only unique recordings.* Having merged the code lists, many recordings will be duplicated as each ACE code is iterated over both childrens and parents IDs.
+* *Keep only unique recordings.* Having merged the code lists, many recordings will be duplicated as each ACE code is iterated over both children’s and parents IDs.
 In R or Python, we recommend  removing duplicate recordings using  `e.g. "aces_data %>% dplyr::distinct(patid,medcode,eventdate,system,source,individual,.keep_all=T)`

 * **2. Filter/subset the data against 1-2 criteria** The ACEs code list were developed with built-in "helper variables".
 After merging the code lists with your ACE specific file you should have extra variables to filter or subset values against, and retaining only data with valid indicators.
 We provide an example below using "if-then" assumptions to rows where the "Code" column value is present in the code list and additional conditions are met.

 ```ruby
 mmhps_depres_anx <- merged_data %>% filter(Domain=="mMHPs" & scale=="1" & data1 > cut_off